The Swiss Institutions of Art of the Würth Group

 The internationalisation of the Würth Group took root soon thereafter.
 In the early 1960s, several companies were founded in other European countries, including Switzerland and Austria.

-Over many decades, the screw wholesaler developed into the world’s largest company for assembly and fastening technology and Würth International.
+Over many decades, the screw wholesaler has developed into the world’s largest company for assembly and fastening technology, known as Würth International.
 Today, the company has branches on five continents.

 The Schlossmühle was Würth’s first company building in 1945. photo credits: Würth Archive